kora-projects/kora-docs/mkdocs/docs/v2/en/guides/dependency-injection.md

     logging {
       levels {
         "ROOT": "WARN" //(2)!
-        "ru.tinkoff.kora": "INFO" //(3)!
+        "io.koraframework": "INFO" //(3)!
       }
     }
     ```

     1. Topic or channel name used by the component.
     2. Log level for `ROOT`.
-    3. Log level for `ru.tinkoff.kora`.
+    3. Log level for `io.koraframework`, which is also the package of this tutorial application.

 === ":simple-yaml: `YAML`"